NeoZorK/neozork-hld-prediction/docs/containers/docker-setup.md

 This document provides comprehensive instructions for setting up and running the NeoZork HLD Prediction project using Docker.

+> ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ## Prerequisites

+> **Note**: Docker support is limited to v0.5.2 and earlier versions.

 - Docker Desktop installed and running
 - At least 4GB of available RAM